What is distance Learning at UB's Millard Fillmore College?

 Diversity of Course Subjects

-MFC web-based courses are offered in a variety of topics and Career Growth Tracks including (but not limited to) Technology, Health Care, Life Sciences, Business and Legal Studies.
-MFC Certificate Programs include Computing and Network Management, Entrepreneurship, Health Care Administration, Paralegal Studies, and Human Resources Administrration.
+MFC web-based courses are offered in a variety of topics and and programs including (but not limited to) Technology, Health Care, Life Sciences, Business and Legal Studies.
+MFC Certificate Programs include Athletic Coaching Education, Computing and Network Management, Entrepreneurship, Paralegal Studies and Regulatory Environment of Medical Devices and Implants (REMeDI).
 Please note that some courses may not be available as web-based courses depending on instructor availability and scheduling sequence.
 Please consult the MFC Class Schedule and MFC Course Descriptions on this website for a complete list of credit and noncredit courses offered through distance learning.

 Ask yourself the following questions: